 Most linux ISO files will just work if you just copy them to an E2B 2nd level folder such as \_ISO\MAINMENU, \_ISO\AUTO or \_ISO\LINUX.

-If you want to add help text below the menu, use the TXT_MAKER.exe utility or make a .txt file.
+If you want to add help text below the menu, use the TXT_MAKER.exe utility to make a .txt file.

 Because we are booting directly from the original ISO, we will also see the same boot menu choices that you get when you boot from the original CD.
 With other utilities such as YUMI or XBOOT, you often do not get the same boot menu because they use their own boot menu.